 Another song, “Hyati,” replete with smoky sax vamps, appears to be part of the soundtrack for a Moroccan TV show of the same name.

-The young men in the audience were having a particularly raucous time, surfing the crowd—actually more like walking on the crowd—and literally tossing the smaller boys up into the air like acrobats.
-During the down time in between songs, clusters of soccer fans would start up loud chants in favor of the local Fes team, keeping the energy on high nonstop.
+The young men in the audience were having a particularly raucous time, surfing the crowd—more accurately, walking on the crowd—and literally tossing the smaller boys up into the air like acrobats.
+During the down time in between songs, clusters of soccer fans would start up loud chants for the local Fes team, keeping the energy on full, nonstop.
 Place Boujloud was brimming with good feeling and a pride in Morocco that wasn’t always present at the other concerts in the festival.
 For one, there were many more Moroccans.
-For all of the beautiful music offered by the festival, it did not always feel accessible to the average Fassi—foreign visitors made up much of the audiences for many of the paid shows.
+For all of the beautiful music offered by the festival, it did not always feel accessible to the average Fassi—foreign visitors made up most of the audience for many of the paid shows.
 The free nightly series of Sufi music and Moroccan pop were key to maintaining the Moroccan heart of the festival.

 Moroccan pop is a very distinct kind of musical gem, albeit one with many faces.
 Whereas much international pop music can sometimes seem to blend together, many of the popular singers coming out of Morocco stay true to the deeply rooted sounds of their home.
-One of the first widely popular Moroccan bands was Nass el Ghiwane, who, in the ‘70s, took the art of the oud and guembri to the strings of the banjo and the sounds of Gnawa and Berber music to the big stage.
-This was a revolutionary moment in Moroccan music: Nass El Ghiwane was working with distinctly Moroccan sounds and poetry, free of the sounds of Egyptian pop that had been dominant for some time.
+One of the first Moroccan bands was Nass el Ghiwane, a group that emerged from an avant-garde theater project in Casablanca in the 1970s.
+They took the art of the oud, guembri and Amazigh loutar and blended it with banjo and rock 'n' roll, thus bringing the sounds of Gnawa and Berber music to the big stage.
+This was a revolutionary moment in Moroccan music: Nass El Ghiwane was working with distinctly Moroccan sounds and poetry, free from the sounds of Egyptian pop that had been dominant for some time.

 Darbuka player with Nizar Idil